hellostealth/stealth/docs/02-basics.md

 ## Flows

 A `Flow` is a general term to describe a complete user interaction.
 For example, if a user was using your bot to retrieve a insurance quote.
-This could be referred to as a `Quotes Flow`.
+This could be referred to as a `Quotes` flows.

 A flow always has a controller file and it's associated reply files.
-It could also include a model file as well.
+It could also include a model file if you're interacting with data.

 ## Default Flows